njit-jerse/specimin-evaluation/exclusions.md

 occurs while running NullAway on the original codebase, we do not receive the error because:

-1. The gradle task runs successfully on the target file
+1. The gradle task runs successfully on the target file _or_
 2. The gradle task is crashing before it can reach the target file (more likely)

 Since we cannot verify that the bug is reproducible on the target file, we